dotlang/language/doc/RFE.md

 ? - In seq and map literals user should put comma after last item like Go.
 Why?
+Can't we just eliminate use of comma?
+Purpose is make it less error prone to add a single element to the list/map.

 ? - We still need a mechanism for general union type.
 Example: Writing a test for HistoryViewerFor.
 The data set will be a map of input types and expected output.